alkindli/alkindli/README.md

 Two shells open, every window you see.
 Every right click - charger.

 "I never met anti schizophrenic in my life" that does not draw energy or a condolenser that talks to me.
+Something about file formats.
+What if we could.
+If application blocks a folder and add from it to web.
+Its a bit different.

 Couple of programs you may like
 PotPlayer